Affinity & Activity Groups

 First Unitarian members and friends enjoy a variety of social and service groups.
 The exchange of new ideas, interests and opinions stimulates minds and builds friendships.
 First Unitarian is a Welcoming Congregation for people of all races, sexual orientation, gender identity, ethnicity, class, nationality, or religion.
 These groups welcome any newcomer or congregation member.
 Please see the Calendar of Events for meeting schedules.

-Contact information can be found in the church directory, or call the church office at 515-244-8603.
+Contact information can be found in the church directory, or contact Membership Coordinator, Lyra Halsten at email@example.com or 515-244-8603 x 103.

 UU Board Game Night

 Please join fellow UU friends for a fun night of board games in Channing Hall.
 Bring your favorite game as well as any beverages or snacks you might want to share.
 Meets the second Friday of the month, 6-10 pm, in Channing Hall.
-Contact: Gianfranco Berardi, pigeon_gb(at)yahoo(dot)com
+Contact: Gianfranco Berardi firstname.lastname@example.org

 Dinner Discussion Groups